L-R Jorgen Randers, Jay Forrester, Donella Meadows, Dennis Meadows, William W, Behrans III |

 Forty years after the book, many of the original predictions are ringing true, so I am curious - even in the 20th century, as human beings have achieved incredible technological progress, a low level of spiritual, emotional and rational intelligence is apparent to cause such a visceral reaction.

-The separation of the mind and the body - a la - Descarte seems where the blind-spot is.
-Our education and indoctrination to specialize separates and creates mental blocks that may blindside us later with impacts that possibly could have been avoided.
+Our education and indoctrination to specialize separates and creates mental blocks that may blindside us later with impacts

 Can we then blame people for not recognizing the link between unabated growth and over-shoot leading to chaos in a finite system where laws of thermodynamics govern ?.

-In this case, if leading thinkers – economists, politicians, policy makers and business leaders agreed to discuss the book’s hypothesis along with other research that supported this - at the same time recognized the interconnectedness of the mind, body and the universe - perhaps we could avoid the climate meltdown we are witnessing at the moment.
+In this case, if leading thinkers – economists, politicians, policy makers and business leaders agreed to discuss the book’s hypothesis along with other research that supported this - at the same time recognized the interconnectedness of the mind, body, nature and the universe - perhaps we could avoid the climate meltdown we are witnessing at the moment.

 Scientists knew that carbon was a heat trapping gas that may impact on the environment from the time oil was found and burned in the late 1800s.